stylizedjs/stylized/README.md

 ## 🤝 Contributing

 ## ❔ FAQ

 <details>
   <summary> Why another UI library?</summary>

-  Stylized was created with the objective of offering a lightweight, beautiful and simple to use UI library.
+Stylized was created to offer a lightweight, beautiful and simple to use UI library.

 </details>
 <details>
   <summary> How Stylized behaves in old browsers?</summary>